yegobox/flutterwave-sdk/README.md

-account_id - it should be string(you should request from Yegobox) enableredirect - when you enabled redirect you should add redirect url also redirecturl - you should provide redirect url, when payment is done will redirect to that url you provided.
+account_id - it should be string(you should request from Yegobox) enableredirect - when you enabled redirect you should add redirect url also redirecturl - you should provide redirect url, when payment is done will redirect to that url you provided. class - css class name when you want to change the button color, background or font
 ````
 ELEMENT